 The Future: Agility and Trust as the New Compliance Currency

-The regulatory environment will only become more complex as technology evolves.
-Insurtech startups that build agile, tech-enabled compliance frameworks and robust covenant management systems will be best positioned to thrive.
+Insurance regulation will only become more complex as technology evolves.
+The future of insurance compliance will become more complex as technology evolves.
+Insurtech startups that build agile, tech-enabled frameworks will thrive.

 Key Success Factors: